Ad

 Thanks to the benefits that MPFI systems bring, the most common applications include modern cars, SUVs, and even light trucks.
 MPFI tech brings enhanced fuel efficiency, improved performance and lowered emissions to the table, which is vital for modern vehicles.

 While MPFI systems are a popular option for most vehicles, another kind of fuel injection is direct injection.
 For the latter, it’s primarily used in diesel engines.
-Direct injection is even more expensive and complicated to set up in Petrol cars.
+Direct injection is even more expensive and complicated to set up in petrol cars.
 In direct injection, the fuel goes directly to the cylinders past the valves, allowing more control over the engine and measuring out the fuel with better precision.
 Direct injection systems need to be engineered better as everything inside the combustion chamber must be coordinated with accuracy, from the timing and length of sparking to air-fuel mixture flow to work done by the valves and nozzles.
 Bringing all this together in one cylinder is also a challenge: the combustion chamber must be bigger.
 This means the system is best in powerful cars with larger engines.

 Maintenance and common issues with MPFI systems